Sample plan

 ~$120/night

 Shinsaibashi puts you five minutes' walk from Dotonbori, four minutes from the subway, and inside a covered shopping arcade so you never get rained on.
-Rooms are compact but well-designed, and the lobby café stays open late for post-food-crawl decompression.
+Rooms are compact but well-designed, each with its own bathtub and a Dyson hair dryer.
+The lobby café 'The Kitchen Salvatore Cuomo' stays open till 23:00, perfect for a late wine after the food crawl.
+Mikimoto skincare amenities — Japanese hospitality detail dialed up.

 Nankai Rapi:t or JR Haruka → Shin-Osaka → subway